adamstimb/rmbasicx64/README.md

 cd rmbasicx64
 cd scripts
 ./build-linux.sh    # To build a Linux executable, or...
-./build-windows.sh  # ... to build a Windows .exe
+./build-windows.sh  # ... to build a Windows .exe, or...
+./build-this.sh     # ... attempt to build on the current platform if neither Winoows nor Linux
 ```

 If you're running Linux, you can run the executable straight away: